The Best Summer Day Trips Near Greenville, SC

 Hours: Open 9 am – 5 pm (most days)

-Admission: Adults (ages 13 and up): $24.99; Children (ages 2–12): $21.99.
-Parking is $5.
+Admission: Adults (ages 13 and up): $24.99; Children (ages 2–12): $21.99, online.
+Parking is free when you buy tickets online.
+Children younger than 2 are free.
 If you have a reciprocal membership, then admission is half price.

 Distance from Greenville: 90 minutes

+The Riverbanks Zoo in Columbia is hugely popular for families and has enough activities and animals that you can easily spend a whole day there.
 Don’t forget the Riverbanks Botanical Gardens and the splash pads and play areas at Waterfall Junction are included in your admission to the zoo!

 Chattahoochee Nature Center